GidsOpenStandaarden/OpenPGO-Medmij-ImplementatieBouwstenen-NodeJS/README.md

 This repository has been archived

 Dear reader, The decision has been made to archive this repository.
 The reason is that the OpenPGO-Medmij-ImplementatieBouwstenen-NodeJS isn’t being used and has deferred maintenance including security vulnerabilities.
-If you desire to use this adapter, please contact GIDS: support@gidsopenstandaarden.nl.
+If you desire to use this adapter, please contact GIDS: info@gidsopenstandaarden.org.

 [![NPM version](https://img.shields.io/npm/v/node-medmij.svg)](https://www.npmjs.com/package/node-medmij)